igloo-project/igloo-doc/source/howtos/UI-Displaying-Collections.md

   * An action link: a link which will trigger execution of arbitrary code (with or without a confirmation popup)
   * An **ajax** action link (with or without a confirmation popup)

-If none of the above suits your needs, keep in mind that you may simply use the `fr.openwide.core.wicket.more.markup.repeater.table.builder.DataTableBuilder.addColumn(ICoreColumn<T, S>)` method and pass your own column implementation as a parameter.
-Most of the time, you will simply have to extend `fr.openwide.core.wicket.more.markup.repeater.table.column.AbstractCoreColumn<T, S extends ISort<?>>` and implement `populateItem(Item<ICellPopulator<T>>, String, IModel<T>)` so as to add a `Fragment` defined in your own component.
+If none of the above suits your needs, keep in mind that you may simply use the `org.iglooproject.wicket.more.markup.repeater.table.builder.DataTableBuilder.addColumn(ICoreColumn<T, S>)` method and pass your own column implementation as a parameter.
+Most of the time, you will simply have to extend `org.iglooproject.wicket.more.markup.repeater.table.column.AbstractCoreColumn<T, S extends ISort<?>>` and implement `populateItem(Item<ICellPopulator<T>>, String, IModel<T>)` so as to add a `Fragment` defined in your own component.

 #### Adding components around the table